jojusuar/Ecuafast/readme.md

 When the services are up and `./ecuafast` is executed, the Ecuafast client will display on the terminal the status of its requests to the various agencies' servers and the port administratior server.
 Shortly after, the docking queue and all updates to it will be displayed.
-When the boat is scheduled to dock, the client will inform it through the terminal and terminate itself.
+When the boat reaches the front of the queue, the client will inform it through the terminal and terminate itself.

 Likewise, the terminal window of each server (agency or port) will display status updates.
 Press Ctrl+C to gracefully close them at any time.